symfony/symfony-docs/validation.rst

 Adding this configuration by itself does not yet guarantee that the value will not be blank; you can still set it to a blank value if you want.
-To actually guarantee that the value adheres to the constraint, the object must be passed to the Validator Service to be checked.
+To actually guarantee that the value adheres to the constraint, the object must be passed to the validator service to be checked.

 .. tip::